The Danish Brotherhood

 DBiA lodge #318 was formed in Copenhagen on May 8, 1925 with 42 members.
 Over the next four decades nearly 600 men joined the lodge.
 While some had been members of the organization in the US prior to returning to Denmark, others appear to have become members here before emigrating and some perhaps never left Denmark.
 A number of men joined the lodge, subsequently dropped their membership, only to rejoin at a later date.
 The following list of lodge members was take from microfilmed membership rolls.
 Some entries were quite dim, so spelling errors may have occurred.
 Names with non-traditional Danish spellings may reflect misreading of the entries or name changes indicating residency in the US.
 Presence on this list may provide the answer to the otherwise unexplained disappearance in US records of some male Danish immigrants.

 See above for how to obtain copies of the original membership entries.

 The three Canadian lodges -- all located in British Columbia -- were formed relatively late.
 They were located in Vancouver (chartered in May 1931), Prince George (chartered in January 1944), and Port Alberni (chartered in April 1951).
 See above for how to obtain copies of the original membership entries.

 The Danish Sisterhood of America

-By 1910 the DSA had grown to 119 lodges, totaling 6,000 members.
-Today some 52 lodges are still active promoting the Danish cultural heritage in 17 states, as well as Vancouver, British Columbia and Port Huron/Sarnia, Ontario.
+By 1910 the Danish Sisterhood (abbreviated DSS - Danish Sisterhood Society) had grown to 119 lodges, totaling 6,000 members.
+Today some 50 lodges are still active promoting the Danish cultural heritage in 7 districts, which include two Canadian lodges.
 The Danish Sisterhood News is the organization’s monthly newsletter.

-Membership records for the various DSA lodges are scattered in various places.
-The DSA has its own archive of lodge records.
-Outside of this the largest known collection is located at the Danish American Archive & Library in Blair, Nebraska.
+Membership records for the various Sisterhood lodges are scattered in various places.
+As of 2016, the official DSS archive is in the collection of the Museum of Danish America.
+A collection also exists at the Danish American Archive & Library in Blair, Nebraska.